mathieumack/MvvX.Plugins.CouchBaseLite/README.md

+Note : This repository is no more maintenaned as Mvvmcross is compliant with .net Standard 2 and couchase lite too.
+If you want to use Couchbase lite with your mvvmcross application (or with other frameworks), you can use NoSqlrepository (https://github.com/mathieumack/NoSqlRepositories) avaiblable also on nuget (https://www.nuget.org/packages/NoSqlRepositories.CouchBaseLite/)

 # MvvX.CouchBaseLite

 Using the CouchBaseLite-Plugin for MvvmCross is quite simple.
 The plugin injects the ICouchBaseLite interface into the IoC container.